dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 ![](/assets/aws-3.png)

 Then on the Bucket Policy tab, enter the policy as below, replacing the url in this example, with your own.
-Note that: '*"Version": "2012-10-17"'* is not a date, so don't change it
+Note that: '*"Version": "2012-10-17"'* is not a date, so don't change it.

 ```
 {